VitLoz/FlaskChat/README.md

 Functionality:

-1. Registration of new user with e-mail congratulations
+1. Registration of new user with e-mail congratulation

 2. Creation of new chat channel